Kajiih/MusicBrainz2Notion/README.md

 - 💡 Make sure that the `To update` field is toggled on so that the app knows which artists to sync.

-The next time you will run the app, all ablums and songs of the artists, as well as all information about the artists themsleves will be added to the database 🎉!
+The next time you will run the app, all albums and songs of the artists, as well as all information about the artists themselves will be added to the database 🎉!

 ## ⚙️ Configuration